Rusty Mae Moore

 Rusty Mae Moore (October 25, 1941 – February 23, 2022) was an American transgender rights activist and educator.
 She ran a de facto homeless shelter for transgender people in the 1990s and 2000s, known as the Transy House.
-One such resident included Sylvia Rivera, one of the most prominent voices in trans and queer activism, who lived at Transy House until her death in 2002.
+One such resident was Sylvia Rivera, one of the most prominent voices in trans and queer activism, who lived at Transy House until her death in 2002.

 Biography

-Moore was born on October 25, 1941, in Sewickley, Pennsylvania, near Pittsburgh.
-She grew up in nearby Aliquippa.
-In 1963, she married Nancy Voigt and 1970 they had a daughter, Jonica Melanie Moore, in São Paulo, Brazil.
-The couple later divorced.
+Moore was born on October 25, 1941, in Sewickley, Pennsylvania (near Pittsburgh), and she grew up in nearby Aliquippa.
+In 1963, she married Nancy Voigt, and in 1970 they had a daughter, Jonica Melanie Moore, in São Paulo, Brazil; the couple later divorced.
 In 1978, Moore married Sara Lee Zug; that same year they had a daughter, Amanda Lee Zug Moore, and in 1983 a son, Colin McGeorge Zug-Moore.
 Moore and Zug separated then divorced in the early 1990s; she subsequently came out as transgender to her family.
 Moore then entered into a relationship with Chelsea Goodwin, and they married in 2018.

-Moore died as a result of cardiovascular complications on February 23, 2022, in Pine Hill, New York.
+Moore died as a result of cardiovascular complications due to advanced Alzheimer's disease on February 23, 2022, in Pine Hill, New York.